Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

-The final review has been conducted, and all feedback from testers has been incorporated, ensuring the game is polished and ready for the official launch, prioritizing gameplay stability and user experience.
+The game has now been officially launched, incorporating all feedback from testers to ensure a polished experience, prioritizing gameplay stability and user satisfaction.

 **Gameplay Summary:**
 - Players will interact with the game using text commands.